George F. Loring: Personal life

 Loring was a descendant of Thomas Loring of Hingham.

 Loring married in 1873 to Sarah Frances Johnson of Somerville, a descendant of Edward Johnson of Woburn.
 The couple lived in Somerville, from 1895 occupying a large family home built from Loring's design.
 They had four children.
 Both of their sons followed their father into the business.
 His eldest son, Ernest Johnson Loring (1874-1926), attended the architectural school of the Massachusetts Institute of Technology, graduating in 1895.
 He worked for his father's firm from them until 1901, and for Earle & Fisher until 1902, before changing careers.
 Their third child, Ralph Stoodley Loring (1879-1948), also attended MIT and would go on to be an architect of some note in Idaho and California.

 Loring was prominent in Masonic circles, and was architect of the Masonic Temple in Boston and the Masonic Apartments in Somerville.
 He was also a founding member of the Somerville Historical Society, now the Somerville Museum, in 1898.
 Mrs. Loring was also a member of the society.

 Loring died February 1, 1918, in Somerville at the age of 66.
-He was a distant relative of fellow Boston architect Charles G. Loring, partner of Joseph D. Leland in the firm of Loring & Leland.
+He was a distant relative of fellow Boston architect Charles Greely Loring, partner of Joseph D. Leland in the firm of Loring & Leland.